Fulton J. Sheen: Priestly life

 After Sheen returned to Peoria in 1926, Bishop Dunne assigned him as curate at St. Patrick's, a poor parish in Peoria.
 At that time, both Columbia University in New York and Oxford University in England wanted Sheen to teach philosophy.
 However, Sheen took the assignment at St. Patrick's without any complaints and later said that he enjoyed his time there.
-Nine months later, Dunne summoned Sheen to his office.
-Dunne told him:I promised you to Catholic University over a year ago.
-They told me that with all your traipsing around Europe, you'd be so high hat you couldn't take orders.
-But Father Cullen says you've been a good boy at St. Patrick's.
-So run along to Washington.However, instead of Catholic University of America, Sheen chose to teach theology at St. Edmund's College in Ware, England, where he met Reverend Ronald Knox.
+Nine months later, Dunne sent Sheen to Catholic University to teach.

+However, instead of Catholic University of America, Sheen chose to teach theology at St. Edmund's College in Ware, England, where he met the priest Ronald Knox.
 He also assisted the pastor at St. Patrick's Parish in the Soho section of London.
 In 1928, Sheen finally returned to Catholic University of America, where he would teach philosophy until 1950.

-In 1929, Sheen delivered a speech at a meeting of the National Catholic Educational Association in which he encouraged teachers to "educate for a Catholic Renaissance" in the United States.
-Sheen was hoping that American Catholics would become more influential through education, which would help attract others to Catholicism.
-He believed that Catholics should "integrate" their faith into the rest of their daily life.

 In 1950, Sheen became the national director of the Society for the Propagation of the Faith.
 During his 16 years as director, Sheen raised millions of dollars for missionary efforts worldwide.
 He also donated $10 million that he earned from his later television programs.